adrian-1990/CI-project-2-JavaScript/README.md

 #### Colour Scheme

-* The colour scheme was influenced by the hero image.
-I like the background colour of the hero image and decided to use this as the background color for the site.
-Because the site is a game, I wanted the colour scheme to be bright and fun and the user to get a positive interaction.
+* The colour scheme was influenced by the image I found online.
+I like the background colour of the image and decided to use this as the background color for the site.
+Because the site is a game, I wanted the colour scheme to be bright and fun and the user to get a UX.
 To help with a colour scheme I used [Colormind](http://colormind.io/).
 I inputted the the background colour as my main colour and generated a colour scheme that I liked and felt had good contrast to help with accesibility on the site.

-Below is the colour palette I chose:
+* Below is the colour palette I chose:

 ![color pallette 2](https://user-images.githubusercontent.com/79532281/156571894-17920185-3c4a-4c46-88cb-6a4a8caa95c1.png)